XHFAMA-FM

 XHFAMA-FM is a radio station on 97.5 FM in Ciudad Camargo, Chihuahua.
 The station is known as La Grandota/Radio Fama.

 History

 XHFAMA began as XECC-AM 960, with a concession awarded on April 27, 1950 to Hugo Piñera Limas.
 The station moved to 560 in the 1990s before migrating to FM.

-The callsign change to XEFAMA occurred in 2000, alongside the station's sale to Muñoz Muñoz.
+The callsign change to XEFAMA-AM occurred in 2000, alongside the station's sale to Muñoz Muñoz.
 It migrated to FM in 2011 and was approved to relocate its transmitter and increase its station class in 2018.